Dutee Chand

-Dutee Chand (born 3 February 1996) is an Indian professional sprinter and current national champion in the women's 100 metres event.
-She is the first Indian to win a gold medal in 100m race in a global competition.
+Dutee Chand (born 3 February 1996) is an Indian professional sprinter and a former national champion in the women's 100 metres event.
+In 2013, Chand was the first Indian sprinter to reach the final of the 100m event at a global youth athletics competition, and in 2016 she took part in the Rio Olympic Games.
 She is the third Indian woman to ever qualify for the Women's 100 metres event at the Summer Olympic Games.
-However, in the 2016 Summer Olympics, her 11.69 s in the preliminary round did not qualify her for the next round.
 In 2018, Chand clinched silver in women's 100m at the Jakarta Asian Games.
 It was India's first medal in this event since 1998.
-In 2019, she became the first Indian sprinter to win gold at the Universiade, clocking 11.32 seconds in the 100 m race.
+Moreover, In 2019, she became the first Indian sprinter to win gold at the Universiade, clocking 11.32 seconds in the 100 m race.

-She is the reigning national champion in the 100 m event.
-Chand, who was once forced to sit out due to the IAAF hyperandrogenism regulations, qualified for the Women's 100 m event at the 2016 Rio Olympics, 36 years after P. T. Usha took part in the 1980 Moscow Olympics.
-In 2016, she was appointed as an assistant manager in the state government-run Odisha Mining Corporation (OMC).
+Chand was at the center of a hyperandrogenism controversy in athletics.
+In 2014, she was barred from international competition due to the IAAF's Hyperandrogenism Regulations, which set a limit on naturally occurring testosterone levels for female athletes.
+Chand challenged these regulations, leading to a landmark case at the Court of Arbitration for Sport (CAS) in 2015, which suspended the regulations for two years, citing insufficient scientific evidence to support them.
+The IAAF introduced new regulations in 2018, reigniting the debate on the inclusion of intersex athletes in women's sport and the Olympic games.

-Dutee is also India's first athlete to openly come out as a member of the LGBTQ+ community, when she spoke about being in a same-sex relationship in 2019.
-Later that year, she signed up a two-year deal with sportswear brand Puma to endorse their products.
+Chand is also India's first athlete to openly come out as a member of the LGBTQ+ community, when she spoke in 2019 about being in a same-sex relationship.

 Early life

-Chand was born on 3 February 1996 to Chakradhar Chand and Akhuji Chand in the Chaka Gopalpur village, Jajpur district of Odisha.
-She is from a below poverty line weavers family.
-Her source of inspiration is her older sister Saraswati Chand, who competed in running at state level.
-Chand and her elder sister Saraswati were enrolled in a government sports hostel in 2006.
+The third of seven children, Chand was born on February 3, 1996 into a below-poverty-line weaver's family in Gopalpur, a small village in the state of Odisha, one of the poorest areas in India.
+Her older sister Saraswati, a state-level runner, was her source of inspiration.
+At the age of four, Chand began engaging in workouts along with Saraswati on their village's local track.
+In 2006, when Chand was 10 year old, they were enrolled in a government sports hostel.
+Chand was no longer living at home and was training in a national program three hours away where she practiced track.
+This national program enabled her to send financial support to her family, allowing them to move from their two-room, bathroomless house.

+In 2013, she enrolled in the KIIT University to study law.